nickgogan/MongoDBAtlasDeveloperDay/README.md

 7. **Your are aready for the workshop!**

 ## Workshop Facilitator Checklist / Limitations to be Aware Of
-1. **Visit the conference room in-person**: Ensure
+1. **Visit the conference room in-person**: Ensure that you have everything you need to deliver the content for both the in-person and virtual attendees.
+For example:
+   -   If the room is large, you may need a microphone.
+   -   Ensure connectivity to the right onsite network.
+   -   HDMI, accessories, etc.

-2. **Networking**: If doing the workshop at a company's site, be cognizant of any networking configuration (e.g. corporate firewall/VPN) that may block access to Atlas via Compass/Jupyter/web UI/etc. **Visit the office yourself and have 1+ participants that are typically onsite join a zoom with you and run through all of the workshop exercises to ensure a smooth flow.**
+2. **Networking**: If doing the workshop at a company's site, be cognizant of any networking configuration (e.g. corporate firewall/VPN) that may block access to Atlas via Compass/Jupyter/web UI/etc. **Visit the office yourself and have 1+ participants that are typically onsite join a zoom/be in-person with you and run through all of the workshop exercises to ensure a smooth flow.**
-    - **Corporate WiFi vs Guest network**: Guest network typically has fewer restrictions, but are not ideal.
+    - **Corporate WiFi vs Guest network**: A guest network typically has fewer restrictions, but are not ideal in many cases.
 Work with the company's IT & Security team to ensure access via the Corporate WiFi/VPN/Firewall.
     - **IP Address access**: If participants completed the setup work at home and are attending in-person, they will have a new IP address to add to their Atlas Project's IP Access List.
-See [Trobuleshooting/Add IP Address to Access List]()
+See [Trobuleshooting/Add IP Address to Access List](https://www.mongodb.com/docs/atlas/government/tutorial/allow-ip/).

-- Sponsorship: If possible, first gather the emails of all registrants and identify those who already have their corporate emails associated with an existing Atlas Organization.
+3. **Gather the full participants list**: Gather the (corporate) emails of all registrants and identify those who already have their corporate emails associated with an existing Atlas Organization.
-  - Ask to introduce the workshop
-- Ensure that participants have received the invite and prerequisites via email, slack, calendar invite, etc.
+    - Ensure that all participants have received prerequisites, the calendar invite, prerequisites, etc. as soon as those are fully nailed down.
+It's important to have an idea of how many people will actually show up & participate.

-1. **Conferencing**: If the workshop will be streamed via Zoom/Teams/etc., then:
+4. **Conferencing**: If the workshop will be streamed via Zoom/Teams/etc., then:
-   - Ask to be the Zoom host: Not being the host can lead to bottlenecks in allowing participants to join the call.
+   - **Ask to be the Zoom host**: Not being the host can lead to bottlenecks in allowing participants to join the call.
-   - Ensure Chat functionality: Do this for the facilitator and helpers to be able to properly assist attendees in a timely manner.
+   - **Ensure Chat functionality**: Do this for the facilitator and all helpers to be able to properly assist attendees in a timely manner.

-2. **Create teams**: Workshops seem to be more effective and fun when participants work in teams.
+5. **Designate teams**: Workshops seem to be more effective and fun when participants work in teams.
+Be careful about mixing in-person and virtual attendees together.
+Consider creating breakout rooms for virtual attendees, with a helper faciliating each room.

-3. **Bring enough support**: Ensure a ratio of roughly 1 helper/10 attendees.
+6. **Bring enough support**: Ensure a ratio of roughly 1 helper/10 attendees.

+7. **Ensure ability to install software locally (if using Compass/the like)**: Not all employees are able to install software like Compass locally.
+If going with a route like this, make sure 1+ attendees run through the prerequisites and workshop content live with you, in the same setting as the workshop will be held in.

 ## Troubleshooting Common Issues
 1. **Corporate email already in use**: If an Atlas

 2. **Add IP Address to Access List**: MongoDB Atlas clusters only allow connections from known IP addresses.
 These addresses may change for a variety of reasons, from corporate IT policy rolling them on a regular basis to working on different networks (e.g. home vs corporate network/VPN).
 To add a new IP address to your Project's Access List via the [Atlas web GUI](https://cloud.mongodb.com/account/login):
     - Log in.
     - Go to "Network Access" on the left-hand panel.